 The Frameworks module supports early engagement and has several core benefits.
 The tool can support your team to:

 - Find new framework tendering notices for application

 - Research active and prior frameworks to better understand a buyer’s requirements

 - View call off notices and contract awards within an active framework

 - Discover which of your competitors may be on an active framework

 - Identify any supply chain opportunities with private sector contractors

 - Access related documents to gain further insight into requirements

-Gain insight with business intelligence.
-Using a tool like Tracker’s Framework Agreement module can prepare your organisation for when the framework will be tendered again and will allow your business to begin the early engagement process.
+Gain valuable insights with the right business intelligence.
+Using a tool like Tracker’s Framework Agreement module can prepare your organisation for when the framework will be tendered again and allow your business to begin the early engagement process.

 Feb 10, 2020.